 ALSO READDigital India, Bharat Net initiatives key to expansion of social media: Study Govt using social media to address public grievances: Naidu DigiDhan will become voice of poor, curb corruption: Modi SMEs learn from each other in digital environment: Facebook Swiss President stresses on partnership in programmes like Skill India, Digital India

+My mother and my grandmother wore only handlooms since my grandfather had looms in Lahore before moving to India during partition.
+My mother wore sarees when she was in Delhi or Tokyo University teaching Hindi to Japanese students," she said.
 The members are from different walks of life and include high-profile artistes and artists, authors, theatre persons, educationists, entrepreneurs, doctors, NGO workers, communication professionals, housewives and weavers, who belong to underpaid, middle and low income groups, she said.